nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

                    false_values=["DENIED", "CANCELED", "EXPIRED"])
 ```

 We used strings in this example, however we also could have just as easily mapped integer status codes.
-We also have the ability to map on to types other than boolean by providing custom values for true and false  (eg. `1`/`0`, `yes`/`no`) .
+We also have the ability to map onto types other than boolean by providing custom values for true and false  (eg. `1`/`0`, `yes`/`no`) .

 | Argument | Type | Description |
 | -------- | ---- | ----------- |